 If you decide to go down this route, you should be cautious.

-To store your garlic in oils, you should peel the cloves, dip them in oil, and store them for a couple of months.
+To store your garlic in oils, peel the cloves, dip them in oil, and store them for a couple of months.
 After that, even though it’s in a refrigerator, chopped and whole cloves you store in oil should be discarded after four days to prevent the formation of toxins.
 And those that are left at room temperature should be poured out after only 2 hours.

 How do toxins form in these conditions?